bwengals/jbo/jbo/README.md

 # Start it up!

 0. Need to do this just once.
-Install application dependencies in `job` directory:
+Install application dependencies in `jbo` directory:

 	npm install

 1. Start it up.
-In `job` directory:
+In `jbo` directory:

-	DEBUG=job:* npm start
+	DEBUG=jbo:* npm start

 2. In browser go to [0.0.0.0:3000](0.0.0.0:3000) or [localhost:3000](localhost:3000).